-I’ll share an extensive list of online business ideas to help get the creative juices flowing in my next article.
+In my next article, I share an extensive list of online business ideas to help get the creative juices flowing.
 Then, I’ll provide you with guidance to validate your topic and ensure it provides you with sufficient opportunity for growth while helping you gain a clear picture of the niche’s competitive landscape that enables you to break through.

 Step 2: Setup Your Website

 Setting up a website for your online business is easier than ever, but there are a handful of decision points that can quickly overwhelm and stall those eager to get started.
 At the very least, here are a few things you’ll need to set yourself up for success: